Small Laundry Room Ideas

 Use a Shelf With Baskets Above Your Top Loader Washer

 Here’s another custom shelf option that works so well with a top loader washer.
-A shelf like this is great way to use vertical space in a small laundry room.
-You can store things like dryer sheets or dryer balls, clothes pins, lone socks, and more in the baskets above.
+A shelf like this is a great way to use vertical space in a small laundry room.
+You can store things like dryer sheets or dryer balls, clothes pins, lone socks, and more in the baskets or bins above.
 This keeps stuff off of the dryer and tucked away in hidden baskets.

 Use Artwork, Canisters, and Jars to Store Ugly Laundry Things